Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 A home energy audit, commonly referred to as an energy assessment, can help you identify regions of your house that require air sealing.
 Make sure your home is in good condition before you insulate.

-So is it worth upgrading the existing insulation, or what do you get for your money when you upgrade the insulation in your home?
+So is it worth upgrading the existing insulation or what do you pay for when you upgrade the insulation in your home?
 The costs can generally be divided into three categories:

 • Insulation cost